Jolt Physics

 The Body class is a special case, it is destroyed through BodyInterface::DestroyBody (which internally destroys the Body).

 Jolt also supports routing all of its internal allocations through a custom allocation function.
-See: Allocate, Free, AlignedAllocate and AlignedFree.
+See: Allocate, Reallocate, Free, AlignedAllocate and AlignedFree.

 The Simulation Step in Detail